kuralit/kuralit/CONTRIBUTING.md

 - Release notes for significant contributions
 - Project documentation

-Thank you for contributing to KuralIt!
+Thank you for contributing to Kuralit!